tc/paypal_adaptive/README.markdown

 The ssl_cert_file should point to your cert_key_pem.txt that is downloaded through the paypal developer interface.
 It will contain a section that specifies the RSA private key and another section that specifies a certificate.
 If this is left empty, paypal_adaptive will attempt to use the signature method of validation with PayPal, so your signature config must not be nil.

 ## Changelog
+0.2.9
+Fixed cert issues in last release.
+Exception handling for connection.

 0.2.8
 Cert fixes and ruby 1.9.3 files.
 Thanks tonyla.